 - Be invited to attend an informal meeting with a member of the management team or panel of Councillors with delegated authority, during which they will be given an opportunity to provide their account of the alleged misconduct. - If the Manager or panel feels that the allegation needs to be pursued further, the Employee will be invited to a formal disciplinary hearing. - The invitation letter will provide details of the allegation, the evidence to be used to support it, and inform the Employee of their right to be accompanied by a colleague or Union Representative.
-The letter will also provide a minimum of two working days prior notice. - During the Disciplinary Hearing, the Employee will be given an opportunity to respond in full to the allegation, and also provide any witnesses or other evidence they feel may help their defence. - If the Manager or Panel conducting the Hearing believes that the allegation is proven against the Employee, they may issue a Formal Written Warning as a first course of action.

-the Written Warning, further disciplinary action may be taken which could result in a Final Written Warning and ultimately dismissal. ,
+The letter will also provide a minimum of two working days prior notice. - During the Disciplinary Hearing, the Employee will be given an opportunity to respond in full to the allegation, and also provide any witnesses or other evidence they feel may help their defence. - If the Manager or Panel conducting the Hearing believes that the allegation is proven against the Employee, they may issue a Formal Written Warning as a first course of action. - If the Employee's misconduct continues, or fails to improve, during the live period of the Written Warning, further disciplinary action may be taken which could result in a Final Written Warning and ultimately dismissal.